harness/developer-hub/docs/database-devops/use-dbdevops/rollback-for-database-schemas.md

  - An application health check failing after deployment
  - Other operational or business reasons

-For these scenarios, Harness DB DevOps provides a 'Rollback' pipeline step.
+For these scenarios, Harness DB DevOps provides a 'Rollback Schema' pipeline step.
 This step can be configured in your pipeline to roll back to a particular tag, allowing you to revert your database schema to a known good state.

 ### What are tags?